andrevdm/SimpleHaskellStackVM/README.md

 Some things to note
 * The stack (cpuStack) is part of the CPU.
 This makes sense for a stack machine since a stack is core to everything it does.
 It also means that as the CPU runs you get a full history of each stack state along with the CPU flags at the time each opcode was run
 * There is no need for a stack pointer since the stack is a 'dynamically' growing Data.Sequence.
 I.e. sp always points to the head of cpuStack.
 * The instruction pointer (ip) points to the next instruction to run.
-Unlike the stack the byte stream is not part of the CPU.
-In this implementation the byte stream is fixed (no self-modifying code), so there is no need to copy it on each CPU operation
+* In this implementation the byte stream is fixed (no self-modifying code), so there is no need to copy it on each CPU operation
-* The frame pointer (fp) is discussed below in the section about function calls
+* The frame pointer (fp) is discussed below in the section about function calls (Call & Ret)

 ### The byte code assembler

-Rather than writing the byte code with hex editor a very simple assembler is used.
+Rather than writing the byte code in hex a very simple assembler is used.
 Later on additional assemblers and compliers can be layer on top of this low level assembler which does little more than convert opcode mnemonics to byte code.

 An operation can take parameters from the byte code stream.
 For instance a ***push*** instruction takes a parameter that is the value to push onto the stack.
 The type that represents this is the inventively named ***OpAndParam***